C3n7ral051nt4g3ncy/PCT/README.md

 - Would love to see Pull Requests and to get help and feedback from the cyber community in order to improve the tool and detection abilities.
 - 💡 Idea: Why not get this made into a site which means many more people will be able to use it?
+- Also need to look to upgrade to YOLOv8